INDICATION AND LIMITATION OF USE

 NEXT, FACTOR IN TUMOR SIDEDNESS

-Identifying patients with WT RAS, WT BRAF, MSS, left-sided mCRC represents a paradigm shift to refine 1L targeted treatment selection2
+Identifying patients with WT RAS, WT BRAF, non-MSI-H, left-sided mCRC represents a paradigm shift to refine 1L targeted treatment selection2

-TWO-THIRDS OF PATIENTS WITH mCRC HAVE LEFT-SIDED TUMORS12
+TWO OUT OF THREE PATIENTS WITH mCRC HAVE LEFT-SIDED TUMORS13

 Diagram of left-sided tumors for mCRC patients